Author: Rosemin Anderson

 Grouping your audience by gender, age, and location is a bit old-hat.
-Modern segmentation is hyper-focussed, providing an easier way to personalise at scale, as well as enabling personalised customer service where agents already know a customer’s entire purchase history.
+Modern segmentation is hyper-focussed, providing an easier way to personalize at scale, as well as enabling personalized customer service where agents already know a customer’s entire purchase history.

 3. Think: Omnichannel

 Similarly, it pays to think about every touchpoint that your customers visit, and try to connect the dots for them.
 That means tracking customer data so that, for example, a customer support agent manning the phones already knows that a customer has expressed a problem on Twitter, or that loyal customers are receiving the right offers for them via email.

 Ask yourself: which touchpoints are customers interacting with (or about) you on?
 And how can you offer more personalised experiences that span across all of them?